fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

 _**Note:** If needed, please read the [Component Configuration Options](ComponentConfigurationOptions.md) document for a full description of infusion component options._

-The only option supported by the Text To Speech component is `utteranceOpts`This option is a javascript object that contains a number of attributes that users can use to define the behaviour of their `SpeechSynthesisUtterance` instances.
-[The `SpeechSynthesisUtterance` instance](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#utterance-attributes) is a part of the web speech API that the Text To Speech component interacts with.
+The only option supported by the Text To Speech component is `utteranceOpts`.
+This option is a javascript object that contains attributes that users can use to define the behaviour of the [SpeechSynthesisUtterance instance](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#utterance-attributes) (a part of the web speech API that the Text To Speech component interacts with).
 These attributes include:

 ### `text` ###